Does Vroom (VRM) Pay a Dividend? (2026)

 Does Vroom (VRM) pay a dividend?

-Vroom (VRM) currently returns little or nothing as a dividend.
+No. There is no dividend on VRM in our data and the yield is 0%.
 These figures span a period during which Vroom shut its ecommerce operation, restructured in Chapter 11, and executed a 1-for-5 reverse split, so historical and current numbers are not directly comparable.
 Vroom is a speculative, post-restructuring company whose reported losses remain large relative to its small market value, and figures shown are approximate and tied to the asOf date.

 The bottom line on the VRM dividend